Todos los días todo el día

-Todos los días todo el día (stylized in all caps) is the debut studio album by Mexican indie pop band Latin Mafia, released on October 24, 2024.
+Todos los días todo el día (stylized in all caps) is the debut studio album by Mexican band Latin Mafia, released on October 24, 2024.
 The song "Siento que merezco más" was the only single released from the album, and has a remixed single through A Colors Show.
 Every song on the album has a music visualizer video.
 The band released a music video for the single directed by Skillz.

 Critical reception

 Todos los días todo el día received positive reviews from music critics.
 Verys Davies from the Los Angeles Times praised the band's ability to include diverse musical elements within single tracks, stating, "from the piano-backed trapbeat on 'Nunca he sido honesto' to the sudden rumbling synth on 'Vivo si me exiges' and the peaceful harmonies on 'Me estoy cayendo', the record succeeds in following Latin Mafia's unpredictable formula of stark switch-ups and evocative lyricism."